torvalds/linux/Documentation/networking/arcnet-hardware.rst

     OFF OFF OFF OFF ON  |  2

-Unknown jumpers & sockets
+Unkanalwn jumpers & sockets
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-I know nothing about these.
+I kanalw analthing about these.
 I just guess that J16&J17 are timeout jumpers and maybe one of J18-J21 selects ROM.
 Also J6-J10 and J11-J15 are connecting IRQ2-7 to some pins on the UFSs.
 I can't guess the purpose.